Forever and for Always: Chart performance

-"Forever and for Always" debuted on the Billboard Hot Country Singles & Tracks chart the week of April 12, 2003, at number 60.
-The single spent 26 weeks on the chart and climbed to a peak position of number four on September 6, 2003, where it remained for one week.
-"Forever and for Always" became Twain's 14th top-10 single and 19th top-20 single.
+"Forever and for Always" debuted on the US Billboard Hot Country Singles & Tracks chart the week of April 12, 2003, at number 60, one of Twain's lowest debuts for a single.
+It quickly rose up the chart and was a notable hit in a male-dominated year for the genre.
+Notably for the week of July 5, 2003, Billboard magazine noted that "Forever and for Always" was the only single by a female artist in the top ten of the Hot Country Singles & Tracks chart that week.
+She was compared to peers such as Faith Hill and LeAnn Rimes in that they tried to do a crossover to pop music only to be met with mediocre success from both pop and country audiences.
+The single peaked at number four on the chart for the week of September 6, 2003, where it stayed for one week, becoming the highest peaking single from Up! on the country charts.
+It stayed 26 total weeks on the chart, one of Twain's longest running singles on the chart and became her 14th top ten single.

 On the adult contemporary chart, "Forever and for Always" debuted at number 30 the week of May 10, 2003.
 The single spent 77 weeks on the chart and slowly climbed to a peak position of number one on November 15, 2003, where it remained for six non-consecutive weeks.
 "Forever and for Always" became Twain's third number one, sixth top-10 single and seventh consecutive top-20 single.

 "Forever and for Always" debuted on the Billboard Hot 100 on May 24, 2003, at number 75.
 It spent 23 weeks on the chart and peaked at number 20 on September 6, 2003, becoming Twain's fourth-most-successful single on the chart.
 The single reached number 17 on the airplay chart.
 "Forever and for Always" became Twain's fourth top-20 single and ninth top-40 single.

 "Forever and for Always" proved to be successful internationally, becoming Twain's fifth biggest single in the UK.
 It debuted on June 14, 2003, at its peak at number six.
 This made it her seventh consecutive, eighth overall, top-10 single.
 It remained on the entire chart for 10 weeks.
 In all, "Forever and for Always" hit the top-10 in six countries: Austria, Canada, Germany, Ireland, Romania, and the UK.